Priyanshusinhaa/Super-Circuit/README.md

 # Super-Circuit

 ##### Super Circuit is a type of parameterize circuit which is independent of qubits, layers or both.
-It is used to tune the parameters of circuit to get the desire value.
-It is build on python using Qiskit.
+It could be tuned by just passing list of thetas in the parameters of circuit to get the desire value.
+It is built on python using Qiskit.
 So, to install qiskit use,

 > pip install qiskit